10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

 The Central African Republic struggles with the world’s highest traffic death rate, reporting 37.7 fatalities per 100,000 people.
 This alarming figure reflects significant issues like inadequate infrastructure and weak law enforcement, making road travel especially dangerous.

 Organizations such as the World Health Organization offer crucial insights and strategies to address these challenges and improve road safety.
-On an individual level, practicing safe driving can prevent accidents and even unlock perks like a safe driver discount, encouraging responsible behavior and making roads safer for everyone.
+On an individual level, practicing safe driving can prevent accidents and even unlock perks like a safe driver discount insurance, encouraging responsible behavior and making roads safer for everyone.

 What is the most dangerous crash to avoid?